jjohnston-aims/hpc_workshop/day_1.md

 Day 1
 ======

-Presenter: Lev Lafayette (University of Melbourne)
+Presenter: [Lev Lafayette](https://github.com/levlafayette) (University of Melbourne)

 - what is the HPC?
   - many servers in a tightly coupled network that looks like one system.
-  - good for big datasets or analysis that is complicated - ie, stuff that won't run on a laptop.
+  - good for big datasets or analysis that is complicated - ie, stuff that would lock up your local machine.
-- use in the command line: cmd line -> shell -> kernel (linux) -> hardware
+- HPC is used in the command line: cmd line -> shell -> kernel (linux) -> hardware
-  - allows us to optimise the analysis
+  - this allows us to optimise the analysis
-- why use linux?
-  - scales well
+- use linux becuase it scales well.
-  - latency is low (not great for graphics)
-- scheduler determines who goes when
+- scheduler determines who job runs when.
+We are using [slurm](https://slurm.schedmd.com/quickstart.html)
 - HPC versus supercomputer
-  - supercomputer is a fast computer (usually on of the fastest 500 compuers in the world. see [top500.org](https://top500.org)).
+  - supercomputer is a fast computer (measured in floating point operations per second, usually on of the fastest 500 computers in the world. see [top500.org](https://top500.org)).
 This is relative to the computers of the day.
-    - measured in floating point operations per second.
   - HPC is designed to be fast, with high redundancy.
 - Message Passing Interface (MPI) passes messages between nodes.
 - high throughput computing
-  - there is a tradoff been capability and capacity. ie, number of cores vs speed of interconnect.
+  - there is a trade-off been capability and capacity. ie, number of cores vs speed of interconnect.
   - this is about getting jobs completed.
-  - single core app like python or R,
   - data parallel or task parallel
-    - data parallel is doing the same task on many different datasets. (job arrays?)
+    - data parallel is doing the same task on many different datasets.
+Slurm calls this a [job array](https://slurm.schedmd.com/job_array.html).
     - what is task parallel?
 In simulations, each cell needs to communicate it's state to other cells.
 Processors involved are talking to each other. eg, hydrodynamic modelling.
   - horse and cart analogy.
 How do we improve performance?
     - bigger horse = getting a more powerful computer. ie, a faster processor?